mavickers/articles/Sitefinity/external-sitefinity-components.md

 ViewEngines.Engines.Add(MyProject.Sitefinity.Constants.VirtualPageProviderViewEngine);
 ```

-If you have no written one for the Sitefinity project you can omit the second line.
+If you have not written a VirtualPathProviderViewEngine for the Sitefinity project itself you can omit the second line.

 Sitefinity now knows where to look for the embedded views that are compiled into the common project.